flectra-hq/flectra/doc/howtos/website.rst

 .. patch::

-restart Flectra, access http://localhost:7073/academy/Alice/ and http://localhost:7073/academy/Bob/ and see the difference.
+restart Odoo, access http://localhost:8069/academy/Alice/ and http://localhost:8069/academy/Bob/ and see the difference.

 As the name indicates, `converter patterns`_ don't just do extraction, they also do *validation* and *conversion*, so we can change the new controller